adrien-thierry/hmf-training/markdowns/en/se_en.md

 It is the art, the science of manipulating people in order to get something from them without them realizing it.
 Influence or abuse of a person's confidence in obtaining property or information generally about a computer system (password, sensitive data).
 It is therefore the famous human fault.

 Social Engineering does not require high technical competence, and can therefore be practiced by everyone.
-Entiviruses do not protect you from the social engeenering.
+Anti-virus do not protect you from the social engeenering.

 ?
 [How to protect yourself?]
 - [x] Never give sensitive information on the Internet to someone you do not know physically